rmar8138/flashcard-app/README.md

 ## Statement of Purpose and Scope

-Flashcard App is an application that builds decks of flashcards for users to use for study and review.
-Users create decks and fill them with cards, like any standard flashcard deck.
-These cards have a front and a back; the front holding the question and the back holding the answer.
-This will allow users to review any topic they wish straight from their command line!
+Flashcard App is an application that allows users to create flashcards for review.
+Users can sort these cards into decks that have titles for easy review.
+Users can review these decks to practice or study on a topic they are working on.
+Decks and cards themselves can be edited by the users.
+Users can change settings to allow for different reviews (timed reviews etc).

+Flashcards are a great way for people to review a topic that they are struggling on.
+However, they may be cumbersome to make physically, and while flashcards are portable, they can be prone to damage or being lost.
+Users can use this app straight from their terminal to easily review any subject they wish.
+While there are already fully fledged flashcards apps readily available, users can enjoy a no frills simple flashcard experience through this app.

+This app can be a great resource for anyone wishing to brush up on a topic they are learning.
+Developers who enjoy working with the command line can now create and review their own flashcard decks straight from the comfort of their own command line!

 ## Features